 103. Astronomy.
 (3 hours) Covers the earth, moon, planets, sun, stars, galaxy, universe; occasional use of the planetarium.
 No laboratory.
 This course carries a Quantitative Flag (Q) in the Foundations and Core Program.

-105. Integrated Science in Context: Sustainable Energy.
+105. Sustainable Energy.
 (4 hours) An introduction to the physical sciences through an examination of sustainable energy.
 The course is primarily for non-science majors and pre-service elementary and middle school teachers.
 Mathematics requirements will be kept to a minimum.
-Laboratory.¬† Spring.
+Laboratory.

-206. Elementary Meteorology.
+109. Meteorology.
 (3 hours) Introduction to atmospheric structure and behavior including cloud structure and precipitation as well as the effects of pressure, density, temperature, and humidity differences on energy transport and atmospheric motions.
-Climate, weather forecasting, air pollution, and other applications will be covered. ¬†No laboratory.
-Spring
+Climate, weather forecasting, air pollution, and other applications will be covered.
+No laboratory.

 241. Engineering Physics.
 (3 hours) Supplements Physics 211-212.
 Selected topics in mechanics, thermodynamics, electricity, magnetism, optics, and modern physics with the application of calculus in physics.
 This course carries a Quantitative Flag (Q) in the Foundations and Core Program.
-Prerequisites: PHY 211, MAT 125 and 225 (which may be taken concurrently).
-Fall
+Prerequisites: PHY 211, MAT 125 and 225.
+Co-requisite: PHY 212.

 313. Thermal Physics.
 (3 hours) Basic principles of thermal and statistical physics; laws of thermodynamics; equilibrium and irreversibility; cyclic processes; ensembles; thermodynamic potentials; canonical distribution; equipartition theorem; Maxwell distribution; phase changes; applications.
-Prerequisites: PHY 212, 241, Co-requisite: MAT 325.
-Fall
+Prerequisites: PHY 212 and 241.
+Co-requisite: MAT 325.

 317. Statics.
-(3 hours) Application of the conditions of equilibrium to two and three dimensional systems; trusses, frames and beams; friction; shear and ending moment diagrams; centroids, centers of gravity, area and mass moments of inertia, vectors.
+(3 hours) Application of the conditions of equilibrium to two and three dimensional systems; trusses, frames and beams; friction; shear and bending moment diagrams; centroids, centers of gravity, area and mass moments of inertia, vectors.
 This course carries a Quantitative Flag (Q) in the Foundations and Core Program.
 Prerequisites: PHY 211 and MAT 225.
-Fall

 405. Electricity and Magnetism.
-(3 hours) Theory of the behavior of electric and magnetic fields and their sources including Maxwell’s equations.¬† Prerequisite:¬† PHY241.¬† Co-requisites:¬† MAT325 and MAT345.
-Fall
+(3 hours) Theory of the behavior of electric and magnetic fields and their sources including Maxwell’s equations.
+Prerequisite: PHY241.
+Co-requisites: MAT325 and MAT345.

 450. Seminar.
 (1 hour) May be taken as many as three times.
 One formal presentation of current interest must be completed.
 Visiting scientists will constitute a portion of this course.